andre-st/goodreads-toolbox/friendrated.md

 "0 read 0 hits" is either an empty shelf or a shelf accessible only to friends of that person (depends on your login).

+## Alternative reports

-By using the `--toread` option you can generate an alternative list about the most _wished-for_ books among the members you follow.
+- most _wished-for_ books among the members you follow: use `--toread` option
+- most _hated_ books among the members you follow: use `--hate` option

 ## Observations and limitations

 - books in the upper value range are usually well-known titles, fiction, classics, no surprises
 - female GR members mainly read fiction, tend to give 4 and 5 stars pretty generously, and their networks are female
   - start with harsh program settings: min rating of 5 and rated by min 5 followees